Extensible positive loops and vanishing of symplectic cohomology: Symplectic cohomology and positive loops of contactomorphisms

 \subsubsection{On the role of discriminant points}

 In order to define Floer cohomology of a Hamiltonian system $\psi_{t}$, it is necessary that $\psi_{1}$ has non-degenerate fixed points.
-If $\psi_{t}$ is equivariant with respect to the Liouville flow, outside of a compact set $K$, then every fixed point of $\psi_{1}$ which lies outside of $K$ automatically occurs in a one-parameter family (by translation via the Liouville flow).
+If $\psi_{1}$ is equivariant with respect to the Liouville flow, outside of a compact set $K$, then every fixed point of $\psi_{1}$ which lies outside of $K$ automatically occurs in a one-parameter family (by translation via the Liouville flow).
 For this reason, we always assume that $\psi_{1}$ has no fixed points outside of a compact set.
 Interestingly enough, this condition is equivalent to the ideal restriction not having any \emph{discriminant points}; see \cite[\S1.1.2]{cant_sh_barcode}.